Search programs

 Grants

 Some students may also be eligible for a Federal Supplemental Educational Opportunity Grant (FSEOG).
-The FSEOG is also a needs-based grant, and it is awarded to students with exceptional financial needs.
+The FSEOG is also a needs-based grant awarded to students with exceptional financial needs.
 The amount varies depending on the student’s financial condition and the availability of funds at the school, with most students receiving an award of $100 to $4,000.

 State governments and private organizations also offer grants specifically for students earning an associate degree, so it’s essential to research all available grant opportunities and apply for as many as possible to reduce education expenses.